EverlastEngineering/imac4-1-to-windows10x64/README.md

 Download Windows 7 Professional.
 I downloaded from the legal Internet Archive, where it can be found here: https://archive.org/details/Windows7Professional64Bit

 You may already have a Windows 7 DVD.
-Here's the problem: when you boot this disk, you get prompted to make a choice about installation; the installer will fail due to the 32bit EFI and 64bit CPU.
+Here's the problem: when you boot this disk, you get prompted to make a choice about installation; the installer will ask you to make a selection and the keyboard will appear to not work.
+It will ultimately fail due to the 32-bit EFI and 64-bit CPU.
 So to remedy this you need to build a new ISO after using the *Oscdimg* tool. *Oscdimg* is a command-line tool that you can use to create an image (.iso) file of a customized 32-bit or 64-bit version of Windows Preinstallation Environment (Windows PE).
 Download it here: https://github.com/jasoncopp/imac4-1-to-windows10x64/blob/master/image-creating-tool/oscdimg.zip

 Extract the Windows 7 ISO to a folder on a Windows PC.
 Then, go to an appropriate location and run the *Oscdimg* tool from the cmd prompt with this format, substituting the proper folder names, etc: